 Derek entered my life in the spring of 2001, as a co-worker at one of my first jobs and we began a relationship, slightly before I moved to university.
 As well, during this time a series of unfortunate events occurred in my life, over a time period of less than 2 years:

-My beloved cat died unexpectedly – he was only 4 years old; my dad had an extramarital affair and moved to the other side of the country to be with his lover, when he had been a great father and support system throughout my life; my grandma died in November of 2002; and my grandpa, who had stepped in as a father figure when my dad left, died in March of 2003.
+My beloved cat died unexpectedly – he was only 4 years old; my dad had an extramarital affair and moved many provinces away, when he had been a great father and support system throughout my life; my grandma died in November of 2002; and my grandpa, who had stepped in as a father figure when my dad left, died in March of 2003.
 These events were not specifically related to Derek, however, I want to paint a picture of the emotional space I found myself in.
 Add to that this abusive relationship and, knowing now what I know about the unseen things that manipulate our lives, I question how all of this could be a complete coincidence.

 Additionally during this time: